HSun981/pulpy-joss/paper.md

 # Acknowledgements

-The authors gratefully acknowledge the assistance provided by Frank Ong, Jonathan Tamir, and Michael Lustig in developing the original SciPy.RF toolbox, which was foundational to this work.
+The authors gratefully acknowledge the assistance provided by Frank Ong, Jonathan Tamir, and Michael Lustig in developing the original SigPy.RF toolbox, which was foundational to this work.
 We thank the users of SigPy and SigPy.RF for contributing feedback, suggesting new features, and reporting bugs.
 We acknowledge the support this study received from NIH grants R01 EB 016695 and T32 EB 001628.

 # References